 Teaching ratios and proportions

-Many times kids do learn how to solve proportion problems in school (they manage to memorize the steps), but that seems to get forgotten in a flash after school is over.
-Maybe they only remember faintly something about cross multiplying, but that's as far as it goes.
-How can we educators help them learn and retain?
+Often, students learn how to solve proportions by memorizing the steps, but then they also forget those in a flash after school is over.
+They may remember faintly something about cross multiplying, but that's as far as it goes.
+How can we educators help them learn and retain how to solve proportions?

-Proportions and ratios are NOT some odd way-out mathematical stuff
+Ratios and proportions are NOT some way-out math stuff

 Truly they aren't.
-You use them every day, constantly, whether you realize it or not.
+We use them constantly, whether we realize it or not.
 Do you ever talk about going 55 miles per hour?
-Or figure how long it takes to travel somewhere with such and such a speed?
-Have you ever seen prices such as $1.22 per pound, $4 per foot, $2.50 per gallon or similar ones?
-Have you ever figured how much something costs given the price per pound or per gallon etc.?
-Ever figured your daily or monthly pay if given the hourly rate?
+Or figure how long it takes to travel somewhere with such-and-such a speed?
+You have seen unit prices, such as $1.22 per pound, $4 per foot, or $2.50 per gallon.
+Have you ever figured how much something costs given the unit price or what is your monthly pay if given the hourly rate?
 You've used ratios (or rates) and proportions.

-Or, if car travels this much in 3 hours, how long could it travel in 4 hours?
-6 hours?
-7 hours?
+- If a car travels a certain distance in 3 hours, what distance could it travel in 7 hours?

-In both examples, there are two things that both change at the same rate.
-In both examples, you have four numbers (two for one situation, two for the other situation), you are given three of them, and asked the fourth.
-So, how would we solve these types of problems?
+In both examples, there are two quantities that both change at the same rate.
+Both situations involve four numbers, of which three are given and one is unknown.
+How can we solve these types of problems?

 The many ways to solve a proportion

-One good basic idea for solving proportion word problems is to think what would it be for 1 or for some other easy unit, and then multiply to get what is asked.
-For example: if car goes 110 miles in 3 hours, how far will it go in four hours?
-First figure out the unit rate (how far the car goes in 1 hour, then multiply by 4.
+One basic idea that always works for solving proportions is to first find the unit rate, and then multiply that to get what is asked.
+For example: if a car travels 110 miles in 3 hours, how far will it travel in four hours?
+First figure out the unit rate (how far the car goes in 1 hour), then multiply that by 4.

 How to teach proportions

-Then, let them fill in a few tables this where the "givens" are in the middle:
+As you advance, give students tables of equivalent rates to fill in where the "givens" are in the middle:

-Of course we hope the student notices it is easy to fill in the table if you first figure out how many dollars for 1 hour, and then find the other amounts.
+Of course the students should notice that it is easy to fill in the table if you first figure out the unit rate then find the other amounts.

 The next step: proportion problems and thinking

 Did you notice I didn't give definitions of the terms ratio and proportion?
 Well, I didn't want to confuse.
-Sometimes you don't have to to learn the exact definitions up front, but you can start by learning to solve word problems — even real-life problems.
+Sometimes you don't have to learn the exact definitions up front, but you can start by learning to solve word problems — even real-life problems.

-RATIO is two "things" (numbers or quantities) compared to each other.
-For example, "3 dollars per gallon" is a ratio.
-Or, "40 miles per 1 hour" is another.
-Here are some more: 15 girls versus 14 boys.
-Or, 569 words in 2 minutes.
-Or, 23 green balls to 41 blue balls, etc. Your math book might say it is a comparison of two numbers or quantities.
+A RATIO is two "things" (numbers or quantities) compared to each other.
+For example, "3 dollars per gallon" is a ratio, and "40 miles per 1 hour" is another.
+Here are some more: 15 girls versus 14 boys, 569 words in 2 minutes, 23 green balls to 41 blue balls.
+Your math book might say it is a comparison of two numbers or quantities.

-PROPORTION is when you have two ratios set to be equal to each other.
+PROPORTION is an equation where two ratios are equal.
 For example, "3 dollars per gallon" equals "6 dollars per two gallons".
-Or, 2 teachers per 20 kids equals 3 teachers per 30 kids.
+Or, 2 teachers per 20 students equals 3 teachers per 30 students.
 Or,

-Of course, for it to be a problem, one of those four numbers is not given and ends up being the famous x.
+Of course, for it to be a problem, you need to make one of those four numbers to be an unknown (not given).